 - Is either parent or guardian a member of the Active Guard/Reserve (AGR) under Title 10 or full time National Guard under Title 32?

 You can enter the optional fields for Begin and End Date, but they are not required for the characteristic.
 The characteristic will display in the student record when the value is submitted as true.
 This data element applies to public schools only.
 It is for 2018-19 moving forward and will not require users to retroactively modify prior year data.

-Whom to Report: Starting in the 2018-19 school year, Parent in Military data is required for ALL students in all grades.
+Whom to Report: Starting in the 2018-19 school year, Parent in Military data is required for ALL public school students in all grades.
 If you have already begun pre-registration or registration for the next school year, you will need to circle back to obtain this data from registered students.